datacamp-content/courses-introduction-to-shell/README.md

    Resist!
    Step 4 will almost certainly result in material being cut.*

-2. *New instructors may struggle with this step, so we will walk them through it for their first course as part of their onboarding process.*
+2. *If this is your first time creating a concept map, you may struggle with this step.
+   Have no fear—we're here to help!*

 ## Step 2: Summative Assessment